 For operational purpose, the Florida Legislature annually places requirements on each school district to levy a millage rate that is defined by law to be the "district required local effort" for those school districts desiring to participate in the allocation of State funds available to school districts.
-In 2017-18 the District's required local effort was 4.501 mills.
+In 2020-21 the District's required local effort was 3.761 mills.
 School boards are also authorized to levy an additional "discretionary millage" for operations, not to exceed an amount established annually by the Legislature.
-In 2017-18, the discretionary millage for all school districts, including the District, was .748.
-Monies generated from the levy of the required local effort millage are not available to make Lease Payments on the Transaction Leases.
+In 2020-21, the discretionary operating millage for all school districts was .748 mills.